Vincit/objection.js/examples/express-es7/README.md

 git clone git@github.com:Vincit/objection.js.git objection cd objection/examples/express-es7
 npm install
-# We use knex for migrations in this example.
-npm install knex -g
-knex migrate:latest
-# This runs the Babel transpiler and executes the app.
+# This runs the Babel transpiler, runs knex migrations and executes the app.
 npm start
 ```

+Note that starting from 0.8.0 objection uses native ES2015 classes an no longer supports
+legacy ES5 classes.
+This also means Babel generated ES5 code.
+For this reason we need to
+omit the `babel-plugin-transform-es2015-classes` plugin.
+There is no way to omit plugins
+from presets.
+That's why the package.json explicitly lists all plugins in Babel `es2015`
+preset __except__ `babel-plugin-transform-es2015-classes`.

 `example-requests.sh` file contains a bunch of `curl` commands for you to start playing with the REST API: